Abel Pacheco

-Abel Pacheco de la Espriella (/əˈbɛl pəˈtʃeɪkoʊ/ ə-BEL-_-pə-CHAY-koh; born 22 December 1933) is a Costa Rican politician who was president of Costa Rica between 2002 and 2006, representing the Social Christian Unity Party (Partido Unidad Social Cristiana – PUSC).
-He ran on a platform to continue free market reforms and to institute an austerity program, and was elected, in a second electoral round, with 58% of the vote in April 2002.
+Abel Pacheco de la Espriella (/əˈbɛl pəˈtʃeɪkoʊ/ ə-BEL-_-pə-CHAY-koh; born 22 December 1933) is a Costa Rican psychiatrist and retired politician who served as the 44th President of Costa Rica from 2002 to 2006.
+A member of the Social Christian Unity Party, he campaigned on a platform of continuing free-market reforms and implementing an austerity program.
+He was also the first president of Costa Rica to be elected in a runoff election.

 Biography

 Early life

 Abel Pacheco and his first wife, Elsa María Muñoz Batha, had five children: Abel, Elsa, Yolanda, Sergio and Valeria.
 Pacheco married his second wife, Leila Rodríguez Stahl, a former Miss Costa Rica winner, on 20 November 1975.
 He and Rodríguez had one son, Fabian.

 Career

-Pacheco is a medical doctor who graduated from Universidad Nacional Autónoma de México with a degree in Psychiatry from Louisiana State University.
+Pacheco is a medical doctor who graduated from Universidad Nacional Autónoma de México with a degree in psychiatry from Louisiana State University.

 During the 1970s, 1980s, and 1990s Pacheco was a popular presenter of short programmes on Costa Rican television.
 During this time he continued to teach at the University of Costa Rica and personally attended to customers at the gentleman's outfitters, El Palacio del Pantalón, that he had established in downtown San José in the mid-1980s.
 He also wrote a series of novels and a number of popular songs.

 On 1 February 1998 he was elected to serve as a party-list deputy in Costa Rica's unicameral Legislative Assembly, representing the province of San José for the PUSC.

 In the run-up to the 2002 presidential election, the PUSC party convention selected him to be its candidate by an overwhelming 76% of the delegates' votes on 10 June 2001.
 His candidacy was seen as a victory for the rank-and-file members over the party's entrenched hierarchy.

 In the first round of the election Pacheco received 38.6% of the vote: just short of the 40% needed to avoid a run-off.
 On 7 April 2002, in the second round – the first time the mechanism had been used since the rules were introduced - Pacheco got 58% of the vote, beating Rolando Araya of the social democratic PLN by a narrow margin.